Economics Degree

 Salary

-Graduates who have gained expert education in economics are equipped with strong analytical skills and a deep understanding of economic principles.
-They usually find themselves in demand across various sectors in the country, and according to PayScale, the average salary for economics graduates is CAD 68,000 per year.
-The salary packages can range from CAD 45,000 to 144,000 depending on specialization, location, and experience level.
+Graduates who have gained an expert education in economics are equipped with strong analytical skills and a deep understanding of economic principles.
+They are usually in demand across various sectors in the country, and according to PayScale, the average salary for economics graduates is CAD 68,000 per year.
+The salary packages can range from CAD 45,000 to CAD 144,000 depending on specialization, location, and experience level.

 1. University of Toronto